-During the Year, there were 2 reported cases of work-related injury (2022: Nil) and 78 days lost in total due to the work injury (2022: Nil).
+During the Year, there were 0 reported cases of work-related injury (2023: 2) and 0 days lost in total due to the work injury (2023: 78 days).
 Despite these occurrences, the Group remains committed to prioritising the safety and well-being of its employees through the implementation of relevant preventive measures to minimise work-related injuries, while in the past three years, including the Year, the Group had zero work-related fatalities (rate of work-related fatalities: 0%).